 Best known for its role in promoting regular digestion, fiber is good for more than just relieving constipation.
-Fiber has cardio-protective effects by helping to reduce high blood pressure and lower cholesterol.
+Fiber has cardio-protective effects3 by helping to reduce high blood pressure and lower cholesterol.

 The daily recommended amount of iron is between 8 and 18 milligrams per day, depending on age and sex.
 Quinoa is one of the notable plant-based sources, providing around 3 milligrams of iron per cup.

 Manganese is an antioxidant, which helps to maintain healthy mitochondria during energy production and protect cells from free radical damage.
-It is also important for bone development and wound healing.
+It is also important for bone development7 and wound healing.